-Summary of HB 2410
+Summary of HB 1047

-- Requires a health carrier offering a health plan issued or renewed on or after January 1, 2021 to include coverage for hearing instruments, including bone conduction hearing devices, for individuals 18 years of age or younger. - RCW 48.43 impacts all fully-insured health plans in Washington State, including individual and small group/small employer plans offered on the Exchange and Public Employees Benefits Board (PEBB) and School Employees Benefits Board (SEBB) government-sponsored plans (personal communication, January 2020).
+- Requires a health carrier offering a health plan issued or renewed on or after January 1, 2022 to include coverage for hearing instruments, including bone conduction hearing devices, for individuals 18 years of age or younger. - RCW 48.43 impacts all fully-insured health plans in Washington State, including individual and small group/small employer plans offered on the Exchange and Public Employees Benefits Board (PEBB) and School Employees Benefits Board (SEBB) government-sponsored plans (personal communication, January 2020).
 These fully-insured plans must comply with state mandates.
-The provisions in the bill would not apply to self-insured plans (large employer plans), which must comply with federal laws and are not subject to state laws (personal communication, January 2020).

-- Hearing instruments, as defined in RCW 18.35.010 include "any wearable, prosthetic instrument or device designed for or represented as aiding, improving, compensating for, or correcting defective human hearing and any parts, attachments, or accessories of such an instrument or device, excluding batteries and cords, ear molds, and assistive listening devices."6 - Specifies that coverage must include the hearing instrument, initial assessment, fitting, adjustment, auditory training, and ear molds as necessary to maintain optimal fit. - Sets a maximum benefit amount (not subject to deductible) of \$2,500.00 per hearing impaired ear2 every 36 months. - Exempts the hearing aid mandate from the health insurance anti-discrimination clause found in RCW 48.43.
+The provisions in the bill would not apply to self-insured plans (large employer plans), which must comply with federal laws and are not subject to state laws (personal communication, January 2020). - O Hearing instruments, as defined in RCW 18.35.010 include "any wearable, prosthetic instrument or device designed for or represented as aiding, improving, compensating for, or correcting defective human hearing and any parts, attachments, or accessories of such an instrument or device, excluding batteries and cords, ear molds, and assistive listening devices." - Specifies that coverage must include the hearing instrument, initial assessment, fitting, adjustment, auditory training, and ear molds as necessary to maintain optimal fit. - Sets a maximum benefit amount (not subject to deductible) of \$2,500.00 per ear with hearing loss^a every 36 months.

-Health impact of HB 2410
+Health impact of HB 1047

-Evidence indicates that HB 2410 would likely result in fully-funded health plans including coverage for hearing instruments and associated care for individuals 18 years of age or younger, which could increase the affordability of hearing instruments, increase the number of youth accessing hearing instruments and technology, improve health outcomes, and reduce health inequities for youth who are deaf or hard of hearing.
+Evidence indicates that HB 1047 would likely result in fully-funded health plans including coverage for hearing instruments and associated care for individuals 18 years of age or younger, which could increase the affordability of hearing instruments, increase the number of youth accessing hearing instruments and technology, improve health outcomes, and reduce health inequities for youth who are deaf or hard of hearing.